dask/dask/docs/source/dataframe-parquet.rst

 .. autosummary::
     read_parquet

-Dask dataframe provides a :func:`read_parquet` function for reading parquet files and datasets.
+Dask dataframe provides a :func:`read_parquet` function for reading one or more parquet files.
 Its first argument is one of:

 - A path to a single parquet file
 - A path to a directory of parquet files (files with ``.parquet`` or ``.parq`` extension)